insideclojure/insideclojure.github.io/_posts/2024-09-12-method-values.md

 ;; (#inst "2024-02-12T21:01:34.522-00:00" #inst "2024-02-12T21:03:00.922-00:00")
 {% endhighlight %}

-These all work but we're creating these anonymous functions just to satisfy Clojure.
-Java increasingly allows you to treat methods and constructors as functions and pass them around as first-class values.
-We can do better!
+These all work, but it seems like we could do better, especially as Java increasingly allows you to treat methods and constructors as functions and pass them around as first-class values.

 ## Java methods are Clojure functions

-Since alpha6, qualified method symbols are Clojure function values and can be used as if you had created any of the anonymous functions above:
+Since alpha6, qualified method symbols are Clojure function values and can be used as if you had created the anonymous functions above:

 {% highlight clojure %}
 (map Long/toBinaryString (range 8))